JSBmanD/docs/pages/dashboard/channel-level-access.md

 ![image](/_assets/img/pages/dashboard/access-levels/channel-deepviews.png)

+[block:callout]
+{
+  "type": "info",
-!!! info "Creating a Deepview"
+  "title": "Creating a Deepview",
-	Please refer to the [Deepviews](/web/deep-views/) article for an in-depth tutorial on how to create a Deepview.
+  "body": "Please refer to the [Deepviews](/web/deep-views/) article for an in-depth tutorial on how to create a Deepview."
+}
+[/block]

 ### Desktop SMS - Text Me the App